You’re at the stage of deciding on your hosting provider, and your still not sure so you start looking for some consumer reviews.

-I use Bluehost for several WordPress sites that are targeted at a Worldwide audience.
+I have used Bluehost for several WordPress sites that are targeted at a Worldwide audience.
 For UK targeted sites I use 1&1-UK .

-I have been using Bluehost for around 10 years, and the reason I chose Bluehost was:
+I used Bluehost for around 10 years, and the reason I chose Bluehost was:

 - It supported multiple domain names and I wanted to host more than one site.

 - Uses Cpanel control panel – industry standard

 - I wanted to use WordPress and Bluehost offers simple WordPress Install via fantastico scripts (now simple scripts is used), but more importantly for me was that it also supported up to 100 MySQL databases.
 Not that I will ever need that many but it’s nice to have too many than not enough.